rolandshc/jamstack_gatsby_personal_blog/src/content/post-3.md

 Talking about self-intro is always like an advertisement.
 I do not like it personally.
 Since you are now visiting this post, you should be interested in me or something I can offer = )

 I am a game enthusiast.
 I love anime and RPG games.
-My favourite is Pokemon.
+My favourite cartoon is Pokemon.
 I completed all the main stream games (MSG) and watched all the movies.
 When I was small, I would like to study the different stats behind different pokemon species.
 Like most of the trainers, I like to use strong monsters and evolve them into their final forms.

 During my high school years, I started to realize that the numerical system of this collection game is so realistic.
 I always wish to be a Mewtwo but not a Pikachu LOL.
 The fact is that the base stats values and individual values of a pokemon could not be changed by training but only the effort values could be changed.
 This means that a Pikachu could never become a Mewtwo but at least a Pikachu could become a stronger Pikachu.